VirginiaYonit/VirginiaYonit/README.md

 Shaped by years in complex operations, I approach data with a practical mindset, exploring how structure and coordination can turn insight into action.
 Daily practice in Python, R, SQL, and BI tools applied to real-world data problems from cleaning and analysis to machine learning and AI workflows.
-Currently training as a Project Manager (IBM) and advancing in AI through EITCI European certification.
+Currently advancing in AI through EITCI European certification.

 ---